Updated: December 20, 2020

 Anyway, let’s now go back to the questions of Mrs. M.

-It’s wrong to compare the Net Asset Value Per Unit (NAVPU) of different UITFs because investment funds (which includes mutual funds) are independent of each other.
+It’s wrong to compare the Net Asset Value Per Unit (NAVPU) of different UITFs because investment funds (which include mutual funds) are independent of each other.

 Moreover, you cannot just claim that one fund is expensive solely based on its NAVPU.
 This also means that a fund with a low NAVPU is not necessarily a better investment.